PoliticalGraveyard.com

 Fort, Jacob A. — of Rensselaer County, N.Y.
 Member of New York state assembly from Rensselaer County, 1796-1800, 1801-02.
 Burial location unknown.

 Fort, John — of Minden, Webster Parish, La.
 Democrat.
-Alternate delegate to Democratic National Convention from Louisiana, 1944.
+Alternate delegate to Democratic National Convention from Louisiana, 1944 (member, Committee on Permanent Organization).
 Presumed deceased.
 Burial location unknown.

-Relatives: Nephew of George Franklin Fort; son of Andrew H. Fort and Hannah Ann (Brown) Fort; married, April 20, 1876, to Charlotte E. Stainsby; father of Franklin William Fort.
-See Fort family of New Jersey.
+Relatives: Son of Andrew H. Fort and Hannah Ann (Brown) Fort; married, April 20, 1876, to Charlotte E. Stainsby; father of Franklin William Fort; nephew of George Franklin Fort.

 See also National Governors Association biography